Frequently Asked Questions

 Procurement regulations fall into two camps:

-Firstly, we have a set of regulations that are enshrined into UK law.
-These for obvious reasons cannot be breached or waived.
+- UK national regulations: These for obvious reasons cannot be breached or waived.
 These are called the Public Contract Regulations 2015 (PCRs) and can be found on legislation.gov.uk

-Secondly, Harrow Council has its own set of rules called the Contract Procedure Rules (CPRs).
+- The Council's Contract Procedure Rules (CPRs):.
 These are rules our officers must follow.
 They follow the legal framework for procurement as set out in the PCRs, but they go further.
-The CPRs sets out the internal governance framework that Council officers need to adhere to when undertaking procurement.
+The CPRs sets out the internal governance framework that Council officers need to adhere to.

 What happens if I do not get my tender in on time?